lfe/blog/src/_posts/2014-12-14-1645-lutil-050-composition-predicates-core.md

 ``lists:sublist/2``.
 (Be sure to see the section below for usage examples of ``->`` and ``->>``!)

-We also added the following, as it eneded up being useful:
+We also added the following, as it ended up being useful:

 ```cl
 > (take 'all '(1 2 3 4 5 6 7 8 9 10 11 12))